thomas7392/DOLPHINN/README.md

 # DOLPHINN

 Direct Optimal controL by PHysics Informed Neural Network (DOLPHINN): [Master thesis (TU Delft) project](https://repository.tudelft.nl/islandora/object/uuid%3Abef00e5f-cab2-41e9-af8d-747d1e9284ea?collection=education).
 This code solves two-boundary-value continious optimal control problems by using an unsupervised Physics-Informed Neural Network as the latent solution.
-Find here a guide to install DOLPHINN and all its dependencies.
+Below a guide to install DOLPHINN and its dependencies as wel as a simplified explenation of the method that DOLPHINN used to solve optimal control problems with the direct method.

 1. [Installation](#installation)
 2. [Network Design](#design)